gpiantoni/gridgen/docs/tutorial.md

 ### Grid Rigidity

-You can also modify the rgidity of the grid, whic is controlled by the `maximum_angle` paramter (which is the maximum angle between two neighboring electrodes).
+You can also modify the rigidity of the grid, which is controlled by the `maximum_angle` parameter (i.e. the maximum angle between two neighboring electrodes).

 ```json
 {